START YOUR TURF CAREER NOW

 How the Course is Structured

 The Certificate in Horticulture (Turf) is a vocationally oriented course comprising both studies in both general horticulture and in turf care and management.

-The course is divided into two parts, and involves completing all assignments and passing an exam in each of six modules listed below.
+The course involves completing all assignments and passing an exam in each of six modules listed below.
 Exam fees apply.

 Note that each module in the Certificate in Horticulture (Turf) is a short course in its own right, and may be studied separately.